 “Alcohol is a diuretic,” Dr Ross Perry, medical director at Cosmedics, explains.
 “This means it increases the amount of urine a person passes and the loss of fluid causes you to feel dehydrated and therefore you want to knock back plenty of water to feel hydrated again.”

-But it won’t take away the headache or the feelings of nausea in the morning, he says, it “may lessen the symptoms of a hangover” like thirst and dry mouth.
+But it won’t take away the headache or feeling sick in the morning, he says, it “may lessen the symptoms of a hangover” like thirst and dry mouth.

 Replenishing lost nutrients

-A solid dose of nutrients will help to restore you back to normality, as you’re replenishing the electrolytes you lost through drinking.
+A solid dose of nutrients will help to restore you after the effects of alcohol have taken place, as you’re replenishing the electrolytes you lost through drinking.

 “It’s widely known that drinking alcohol blocks the production of a hormone that helps your body hold on to water, therefore leading to dehydration and the loss of electrolytes like potassium and sodium,” Dr Ross Perry says.

 “Eating foods containing potassium such as bananas, oranges, apricots, grapefruit, honeydew and cantaloupe melon, leafy greens, spinach, broccoli, potatoes, mushroom and peas will help to lessen the hangover and replenish the loss of electrolytes making you feel better quicker.”